-CP Physics (450) Prerequisite: Students must have maintained a 77 or above in Algebra 2 A and CP Chemistry or completed Honors Chemistry.
+CP Physics (450)

+Prerequisite: Maintained a 77 or above in Algebra 2 A and CP Chemistry or completed Honors Chemistry.
 It is strongly recommended that students be concurrently enrolled in Pre-Calculus or Calculus, but students may be enrolled in Statistics.
 Statistics alone is not considered an appropriate co-requisite math course if the student has not performed at a grade of 77 or above in prior math and science courses.